Minor seventh interval

 Mixolydian mode with the minor seventh flavor

-The minor seventh characterizes the Mixolydian Scale:
+The minor seventh characterizes the Mixolydian Mode.

 C Mixolydian with a C to Bb interval.

 The interval can be found in other modes as well, such as Dorian, Phrygian, Aeolian and Locrian.
-It can also be found the Natural and the Harmonic Minor scales.
+It can also be found in the Natural and the Harmonic Minor scales.